Disentangling generalization and memorization in large language models using chess: Results

 \textbf{Normalized average centipawn loss for legal moves.} To isolate pure move quality, we reanalyzed \gls{acr:acpl} under exclusion of illegal moves.
 We further normalized results by dividing each condition's \gls{acr:acpl} by that of a random legal move policy, controlling for inherent differences in condition difficulty.
 In doing so, we obtain normalized \gls{acr:acpl} scores independent of legal move frequency that are comparable across conditions.

-The left panel of Figure~\ref{fig:clean_performance} shows that this random-normalized \gls{acr:acpl} replicates the same pattern we observed previously: performance declines monotonically with decreasing training data likelihood.
-Under filtration of illegal moves, we observe decent performance in positions positions of high training data likelihood.
-For instance, in \gls{acr:wd} positions, GPT-5 achieved a centipawn loss of $26.19$ ($SD=49.53$), outperforming random move selection by factor of $\approx4$.
-Yet, performance within \gls{acr:ood} positions does not exceed random performance for either model version.
-This effectively implies that when relying solely on fluid intelligence---in the absence of memorized patterns---the model's strategic reasoning capability collapses to zero.
+The left panel of Figure~\ref{fig:clean_performance} shows that this random-normalized \gls{acr:acpl} replicates the same pattern we observed previously: performance declines monotonically with decrease in relevant priors.
+Under filtration of illegal moves, we observe decent performance in positions with relevant priors.
+For instance, in \gls{acr:wd} positions, GPT-5 achieved a centipawn loss of $26.19$ ($SD=49.53$), outperforming random move selection by a factor of approximately $4$.
+Notably, even under the exclusion of illegal moves, performance within \gls{acr:ood} positions does not exceed random performance for any model version.
+This implies that the tested models do not exhibit any strategical capability when relevant priors are sparse.

-\textbf{Projection of further developments.} The right panel of Figure~\ref{fig:clean_performance} illustrates that, while models consistently improve, the rate of improvement decreases with each generation.
-Specifically, from GPT-3.5 to GPT-4, we observed rates of \gls{acr:acpl} improvement of $70.7\%$ for \gls{acr:wd} positions, $35.16\%$ for \gls{acr:nd} positions, and $9.08\%$ for \gls{acr:ood} positions.
-From GPT-4 to GPT-5, the improvement rates dropped to $69.92\%$, $10.77\%$ and $5.73\%$.
-Notably, progress slows with decreasing training data likelihood in both proportional and absolute numbers, despite having by far the greatest potential headroom.
-If we assume OOD performance represents the best proxy for general reasoning, these diminishing returns suggest that scaling current architectures yields progressively smaller gains in fluid intelligence.
+\textbf{Rates of improvement.} The right panel of Figure~\ref{fig:clean_performance} illustrates that, while models consistently improve, the rate of improvement decreases across generations.
+Specifically, from GPT-3.5 to GPT-4o, we observed rates of \gls{acr:acpl} improvement of $70.7\%$ for \gls{acr:wd} positions, $35.16\%$ for \gls{acr:nd} positions, and $9.08\%$ for \gls{acr:ood} positions.
+From GPT-4o to GPT-5, the improvement rates dropped to $69.92\%$, $10.77\%$ and $5.73\%$.
+Notably, progress slows with decrease in relevant priors in both proportional and absolute numbers.
+These diminishing returns suggest that scaling current architectures yields progressively smaller generalization gains.
+While this decrease in return is negligible for \gls{acr:wd} positions ($1.1\%$ reduction), it is substantial in \gls{acr:nd} and \gls{acr:ood} positions ($69.36\%$ and $36.89\%$ reduction).

-While this decrease in return is negligible for \gls{acr:wd} positions ($1.23\%$), it is quite substantial in near and \gls{acr:ood} positions ($69.36\%$ and $36.94\%$, respectively.
-If we assumed this trend to continue for future model generations, we would expect the improvement rates for \gls{acr:wd} positions to remain consistently high.
-However, the improvement for \gls{acr:nd} and \gls{acr:ood} positions would effectively plateau, with improvement rates dropping to $1.01\%$ and $2.3\%$ within just two generations.
-Yet, this projection should be interpreted cautiously.
-The underlying trend is derived from only two generational transitions, and future improvements may deviate substantially depending on changes in model architecture, data diversity, or training objectives.
-For details, we refer to Appendix~\ref{sec:projection_method}.